erwinelder/wallet_stats/README.md

 # walletstats
-Make records of your incomes and expenses and view statistics of that.
+Keep track of your expenses and income and view the statistics of this.